 There are several good reasons for you to use a portable hard drive, especially if you’ve got a lot of games on your PC or are subscribed to an online console service – with a separate storage device, you won’t need to download the full games every time you want to play them!

 Now that you’ve got your essentials, let’s get to the personalization.
 Every gamer is a little different in their tastes and niches, but where gamers meet is in wanting the pretty little gadgets to complete their setups.
+Want to stay ahead of your competition?
+Just looking for a way to make long gaming sessions more comfortable?
+You can buy standing gaming desks at Up Down Desk.
+With a wide selection of ergonomic gaming desks, you’ll improve your posture and remain focused no matter how long you’re gaming.
 Headsets falling on the floor is a painful and common occurrence for gamers without headset holders.
 A headset holder can be as simple as an attachable wall mount you can put on the side of your desk, which is not only easy to install and capable of holding more than one headset but also gives you a place to keep your cables.
 This gives you more desk space with less chance of you accidentally knocking the haptic reactor out of your brand new headset.
 Holders for your controller can be handy, too; with many different styles available, you can find the perfect buddy to hold up your controller, or phone, or really anything of the correct size.
 LEDs or any lighting, in general, can transform your battle station into a futuristic new zone of gaming bliss.
 There are many options out there for those who want programmable lighting to fit their aesthetic schemes.

 Some final touches may include getting a computer duster to ensure your PCs and consoles are not getting dust inside their sensitive hardware.
 With these air canisters, you can quickly push out any dust particles without damaging anything.
 A desk fan can also come in handy for those gaming sessions in summer where your in-game sweating becomes a problem.
 Stay cool, calm, and collected with a small desk fan that can be powered via a USB cable, making your gaming rig a viable power source.